- Release tax-free money from your home with Age Partnership Equity Release

 - Stonehaven Lifetime Mortgage

-Tough to finance property titles can include properties built or converted into dwellings more than 10 years ago, properties with grounds in excess of five acres, agricultural use of the land and any outbuildings, properties using rooms, land or outbuildings for business purposes that are not personal to the borrower(s) or which extend to more than 50% of the property to be secured and properties where Japanese Knotweed is present.
+Tough-to-finance property titles can include properties built or converted into dwellings more than 10 years ago, properties with grounds over five acres, agricultural use of the land and any outbuildings, properties using rooms, land or outbuildings for business purposes that are not personal to the borrower(s) or which extend to more than 50% of the property to be secured and properties where Japanese Knotweed is present.

 - Equity Release Under 50